 The Northwestern Undergraduate Premedical Scholars Program (NUPSP) is an early MD acceptance program for high-achieving Northwestern undergraduate students who have completed two full years of undergraduate study with a demonstrated commitment to a career in Medicine into Northwestern University Feinberg School of Medicine.

-Each year, approximately six to eight NUPSP students are offered early acceptance to Feinberg.
+Each year, approximately ten to fifteen NUPSP students are offered early acceptance to Feinberg.
 The accepted student agrees to enter FSM in July/August of the calendar year after acceptance and, assuming all program provisions are met, Feinberg agrees to commit a seat to the applicant for that year.

-NUPSP is committed to MD applicants only (NUPSP does not accommodate those interested in the MD/PhD program) and does not require program participants to take the MCAT Examination.
+NUPSP does not require program participants to take the MCAT Examination.

 This program also supports and encourages program participants to engages in extra-academic exploration and activities during the academic year after acceptance and prior to medical school entry.

 NUPSP program advising is available through your college adviser and the: